jonsterling/yggdrasil/README.md

 # Yggdrasil

-A higher-dimensional type theory based on opetopic computads
+A higher-dimensional type theory based on computads

 #### Building